The Ultimate Guide to Creating a Career Website That Delivers Results

 • Application process.
 Job seekers want to know what to expect next after their application is submitted.

-Redefining Recruitment: Harnessing SEO and SEM to Showcase Your Job Opportunities
+SEO and SEM Basics to Make Your Career Site Job Postings Discoverable

-Redefining Recruitment: Harnessing SEO and SEM to Showcase Your Job Opportunities
+SEO and SEM Basics to Make Your Career Site Job Postings Discoverable

 As much as we all wish candidates would come to your main consumer-facing website to learn about your employment value proposition, compensation, benefits, hiring events, and application process before looking through your available positions and selecting the most suitable one, statistics indicate that 70% start with Google followed by Indeed and the other job boards.